The sight of stock markets falling can fill even the most experienced investor with the jitters.

 The gap between its highest and lowest point is 10%, including an 8% drop in the first few weeks of June alone.

 In the US, the situation has been even rockier.
-The country’s main market, the S&P 500, has tumbled almost 18% in the past six months, tripping into bear market territory at the end of May.
+The country’s main market, the S&P 500, tumbled almost 18% over a six month period earlier this year, tripping into bear market territory at the end of May.
 A bear market occurs when a market falls 20% below its most recent high.

 It would be remiss not to briefly mention Bitcoin, whose investors have felt it harder than most.